BOZ2323/CheckMagnificent/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Roadmap
-my future improvements would be:
+My future improvements would be:

 * writing tests
 * dockerizing the app
 * create a config file
+* having the total number of checks in the output would be a valuable information.
+But it was not in the requirements.

 and if this was the project I'd be working on for the next months I'd have some notification appear on the user's screen.